 Scatter plot

-In a scatter plot, markers are displayed in a two-dimensional coordinate system.
-It is useful for getting an overview of how your data is distributed across two dimensions.
+In a scatter plot, markers are presented in a two-dimensional coordinate system.
+It is useful for getting an overview of how your data is distributed across two dimensions, and to spot correlations.

 By default, each row in your loaded data table is represented by a marker.
 The marker's position in the coordinate system is defined by the row's values in the columns selected on the X-axis and the Y-axis.
 For example, the marker's position for the last row in the data table below is the coordinate 186 on the X-axis, and 84 on the Y-axis.